SovnSkyrim/QWEST/README.md

 Known and on purpose, don't bother me with that please.

+## A face part is crashing me!

+The 5th Facepart is a lie.
+Known and unsolvable.

 ## I can't talk to NPCs!

 Headwear that conceals your identity will stop NPCs from interacting with you, for more details check [Sneak Tools' Modpage](https://www.nexusmods.com/skyrimspecialedition/mods/1863)